natemiller1/IoTeX_Monitoring/README.md

 # IoTeX_Monitoring

 This will guide you to setting up prometheus, node exporter, and grafana, to monitor your nodes.
-This will take about 30 minutes, if you already know what you're doing and just want the grafana dashboards, head to:
+This will take about 30 minutes, if you already know what you're doing and just want the grafana dashboards, Click [here](#Grafana) to jump ahead to the grafana configuration or head to:

 https://grafana.com/dashboards/8919 for our Chinese speaking friends